The Usual Suspects: Five Pests That “Bug” South Dakota Farmers and Gardeners

 Unlike lady beetles, which help control garden and farm pests, Japanese beetles leave a mess of sad plants in their wake.
 They chew on flowers, leaves and even roots.
 You can keep them in check by giving your plants a shake or spraying them with a soapy pesticide mixture from your local garden shop.

 Now that you know how to spot the usual suspects, you can confidently consult your local gardening expert to determine the right plan of action.
-Here’s a little more info on how farmers safely apply pesticides and other ways that farming and gardening are more similar than you think.
+Here’s a little more info on how farmers safely apply pesticides to prevent these pests from ruining their fields!

 Hungry for Truth is an initiative about food and farming funded by the South Dakota soybean checkoff.
 The goal is to connect South Dakotans with the farmers who grow and raise their food.